Davey Johnson, World Series champion Mets manager and Orioles All-Star, dies at 82

 Johnson continued his managerial career after leaving New York.
 He led the Cincinnati Reds from 1993-1995, Orioles from 1996-1997, Los Angeles Dodgers from 1999-2000, and Washington Nationals from 2011-2013.

-Johnson also suited up for the Atlanta Braves, Philadelphia Phillies and Chicago Cubs over his playing career from 1965-1978.
+Johnson also suited up for the Atlanta Braves, Philadelphia Phillies and Chicago Cubs in his playing days from 1965-1978.